PortNumber53/rabbitmq/README.md

 Usage
 -----

-To create the image `tutum/rabbitmq`, execute the following command on the tutum-rabbitmq folder:
+To create the image `portnumber53/rabbitmq`, execute the following command on the portnumber53-rabbitmq folder:

-	sudo docker build -t tutum/rabbitmq .
+	sudo docker build -t portnumber53/rabbitmq .

 Running the RabbitMQ server